 - Room upgrade, including suites: Even if you don’t use a suite upgrade award (see Milestone Rewards in the next section), it’s possible to get upgraded to a suite upon check-in.

 - Club access or free breakfast: Globalists automatically get free access to the club lounge.
-If the hotel doesn’t have a club lounge, Globalists get fee full breakfast daily for each registered guest (up to 2 adults and 2 children)
+If the hotel doesn’t have a club lounge, Globalists get a full free breakfast daily for each registered guest (up to 2 adults and 2 children).

 - Free parking on award stays: Available where parking can be charged to your room.